Overv/Open.GL/content/geometry.md

 Without a geometry shader, we'd have to rebuild the entire vertex buffer whenever any of these circles have to change, now we can simply change the value of a vertex attribute.
 In a game setting, this attribute could be changed based on player distance as described above.
+You can find the full code [here](content/code/c7_final.txt).

 Conclusion
 ==========